Domestic flights between Hanoi (HAN) and Ho Chi Minh City (SGN) continue to be in the top 10 busiest domestic routes in the world in 2024.

 In North America, although there are some crowded domestic routes such as Vancouver - Toronto, OGA statistics reached 3.5 million seats or Atlanta - Orlando is 3.47 million seats.

-According to an aviation expert, in Europe, the distance between major cities is not too far.
-The public transport system such as high-speed trains has developed rapidly such as TGV (France), ICE (Germany) and Eurostar, helping to effectively connect major cities at speeds of up to 300 - 350 km/h.
+According to an aviation expert's analysis, in Europe the distance between major cities is not too far.
+Public transport systems such as high-speed trains such as TGV (France), ICE (Germany) and Eurostar help connect major cities effectively at speeds of up to 300 - 350 km/h.
 This encourages people to prioritize trains over planes.

-In contrast, Asia dominates due to its vast land area and population concentration in major cities.
-Air travel is the optimal choice for long-distance journeys.
-Countries such as China, Japan, India and Vietnam have higher demand for domestic air travel because rail infrastructure has not yet been able to completely replace the role of air travel.
+In contrast, Asia has the advantage due to its large area and population concentrated in large cities.
+Traveling by plane becomes the optimal choice for long journeys.
+Countries such as China, Japan, India and Vietnam have a higher demand for domestic aviation because the railway infrastructure has not been able to completely replace the role of aviation.

 Travel habits also play a role.
 Asia’s rapidly growing middle class has led to a growing demand for air travel, while Europeans and North Americans prefer trains or cars for short trips.